post-self/toledot.post-self.ink/content/_index.md

 Secession.
 Launch.
 Two separations from two societies, two hundred years apart.
 And through it all, so many parallels run on so many levels that it can be dizzying just keeping up.
 The more Ioan and Codrin Bălan learn, the more it calls into question the motivations of even those they hold most dear.

+*Nominated for Best Novel in the Ursa Major Awards, as well as for a Leo Literary Award.*

 -----

 <p class="buy">Also available at several fine independent booksellers (and many much larger ones).</p>